Tamino1230/HotKeyEz/README.md

 # HotKeyEz
-An easy to use HotKey Maker
+An easy to use HotKey Manager